-- Deliver Valuable & Transformational Knowledge.
-We aim to select and design for research that will address the most pressing critical scientific questions surrounding approaches for actively cooling the climate. - Minimise Risk.
-All experiments should be designed to reduce direct risk as far as possible. - Engage With, and Respect Key Communities. - Communicate Proactively and be Transparent, Open, and Honest at both the programme and project level, including around levels and sources of funding, intentions, how the research is conducted, outputs, and impacts. - Be Cognisant of the Broader Implications of Research + Integrate Systems Thinking into research on approaches for actively cooling the climate. - Learn, Adapt and be Responsive.
-Success will require a willingness to adapt to lessons learned during the programme and to changing circumstances.
+- Deliver valuable knowledge.
+We aim to select and design for research that will address the most pressing critical scientific questions surrounding approaches for actively cooling the climate. - Minimise risk.
+All experiments should be designed to reduce direct risk as far as possible. - Engage with, and respect local communities. - Be transparent, open and honest at both the programme and project level, including around intentions, how the research is conducted, outputs, and impacts. - Communicate proactively, to keep communities and the public fully informed on the programme and its outputs. - Be cognisant of the broader implications of research on approaches for actively cooling the climate. - Learn.
+Success will require a willingness to adapt to lessons learned during the programme and to changing circumstances